 It didn’t take long before I had most of them memorized.
 And they remain my go-to verses when I just need to get my head on straight.

-10 Encouraging Bible Verses for the Overwhelmed Mama
+10 Encouraging Bible Verses for When You Feel Overwhelmed

+Keep reading for commentary about why I chose these particular verses and how they helped me.
 Want a printable list of these verses for overwhelmed moms and more?
-You can find them in my free resource collection.
+You can find them in my mama verses collection.

 In general, I get most overwhelmed when I’m leaning on my own ability and strength to get through a chaotic day.
 It never works.
 Here are some powerful yet encouraging Bible verses that remind me to rely on God for my strength.